GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 #### Promises

 With the introduction of Manifest V3, many extension API methods now return promises.
 Not all methods in extensions APIs support promises.
-You can check whether a method supports promises by checking its API reference page.
+You can verify whether a method supports promises by checking its API reference page.
 See [Using promises][docs-promises] to learn more.

 #### Synchronous methods